 I did a quick google search for "Free things to do in Cairns" - The Lagoon and the Daintree Rainforest were the first of the results to catch our eye and neither one was very far away- we decided to go check them out.

-The Lagoon, it turns out, was only steps away from our hostel and had such a laid back vibe.
-A zero-entry community pool marked the entry, lined at the end with it's iconic metal fish statues.
+The Lagoon, it turns out, is only steps away from our hostel and has such a laid back vibe.
+A zero-entry community pool marks the entry, lined at the end with it's iconic metal fish statues.
 Aussies and travelers alike sat in groups across the lawn, sunbathing and socializing.

 I got a notification on my phone as we headed back to the hostel to change.
-I'd posted a photo of the Sydney airport the day before and a friend of mine from Hawaii (who was currently in Australia) had responded.
+I posted a photo of the Sydney airport yesterday and a friend of mine from Hawaii (who is currently in Australia) responded.
 We'd been chatting back and forth a little and it seemed he had sent another message:

 It's crazy how, once you start traveling, you start to find familiar faces all around the globe.
 I was so excited!
-We decided we'd meet up with him and his friends later that day at the "lagoon" (the main hangout spot in Cairns) after we finished exploring.
+We decided we'd meet up with him and his friends a bit later at the "lagoon" (the main hangout spot in Cairns) after we finished exploring.

 To get to the rainforest we took the bus - I always love taking public transportation while traveling, it makes me feel like I'm entirely immersed with the locals.
 We counted exact change from our coins and hopped aboard.